svkucheryavski/mdatoolsm.gitbook/chapter3/text.md

 ## Correction of spectral baseline

-Baseline correction methods so far include Standard Normal Variate (SNV), Multiplicative Scatter Correction (MSC) and baseline correction with Alternating Least Squares.
+Baseline correction methods so far include Standard Normal Variate \(SNV\), Multiplicative Scatter Correction \(MSC\) and baseline correction with Asymmetric Least Squares.

 SNV is a very simple procedure aiming first of all to remove additive and multiplicative scatter effects from Vis/NIR spectra.
 It is applied to every individual spectrum by subtracting its average and dividing its standard deviation from all spectral values.
 Here is an example: